-In orders settling accounts, it is proper to use general language approvi rep port and the acts reflected therein, but such orders may not merely recite to that the petition as pr resented is granted.
-Orders approving and/or settling reports and/or accounts must also identify the e assets on hand, specifically noting the amount of cash and cash equ uivalents (such as ce ertificates of deposit) included in the balance.
-For example: "The personal re presentative has in his s/her possession belonging to the estate, after deducting the credits to which he/she is entitled. a balance of property on hand in the amount of \$, of which \$ is in cash and/or cash equivalent.
-1
+In orders settling accounts, it is proper to use general language approving the account and report and the acts reflected therein, but such orders may i not merely recite that the petition as presented is granted.
+Orders approving and/or settling repor ts and/or accounts must also identify the assets on hand, specifically noting the amount of c ash and cash equivalents (such as certificates of deposit) included in the balance.
+For example : "The personal representative has in his/her possession belonging to the estate, after deducting th ne credits to which he/she is entitled, a balance of property on hand in the amount of \$ , of which \$ is in cash and/or cash equiva lent.